snowplow/snowplowanalytics.com/_posts/2018-09-27-snowplow-r111-clojure-collector-bug-fix/index.md

 ---

 [Snowplow 111 Selinunte][snowplow-release], named after
-[the archeological site in Southwestern Sicily][snowplow-release], is a small realease following up the bug fix for the Clojure Collector released in [release 110][r110-cc].
+[the archeological site in Southwestern Sicily][snowplow-release], is a small release following up on the bug fix for the Clojure Collector published in [Release 110][r110-cc].

 Please read on after the fold for: